Our friend, Jeanette Schroeder (1910 to 1999)

 Winslow School, ca. 1910

 According to my neighbor Jeannette Schroeder, who attended Winslow before 1920, the north side of the school was the playground for the girls, and the south side of Winslow was the playground for boys.
 By the time I started at Winslow in the 1970s, the north side was a parking lot for the teachers and all the kids had to play on the playground to the south of the school.
-Jeannette lived all her life at 1413 College Avenue, except when she was away at college at the University of Wisconsin at Madison, in the Elizabeth Waters dormitory.
+Jeannette grew up at 1413 College Avenue.
+I used to think that she lived at 1413 College all her life, except when she was away at college at the University of Wisconsin at Madison, in the Elizabeth Waters dormitory, but this turns out not to be true.
+For instance, in 1965, she was living in a tiny house at 309 11th Street.
+We also knew that she had a small house on Park Avenue which she rented out.

 Kipikawi 1926, Racine High School’s yearbook